vanessavenkataraman/Definitely-Not-Uber/README.md

 ### The purpose of lab 12 was to continue creating a ride-hailing service.
 Lab 12 is the third part of the project.
 In lab 12, the goal was to recreate the server-side that will respond to a user's request for a ride.
 In part 2, I used a given API to request a ride: https://jordan-marsh.herokuapp.com/rides.
 In this lab, the server-side must be recreated in order to make the map work again.
 I utilized Heroku to build the server-side application.

-#### I spent a total of approximately 25 hours on this project.
-I utilized ChatGPT, StackOverflow, and class resources to complete this project.